rackerlabs/scantron/README.md

 ![results](./img/results.png)

-Scantron relies heavily on utilizing SSH port forwards (-R / -L) as an umbilical cord to the agents.
-Either an SSH connection from `Master --> agent` or `agent --> Master` is acceptable and may be required depending on different firewall rules, but tweaking the port forwards and autossh commands will be necessary.
+Scantron relies heavily on utilizing SSH port forwards (-R / -L) as an umbilical cord to the engines.
+Either an SSH connection from `console --> engine` or `engine --> console` is acceptable and may be required depending on different firewall rules, but tweaking the port forwards and autossh commands will be necessary.
 If you are unfamiliar with these concepts, there are some great overviews and tutorials out there: